johnbp2/Gestures/README.md

 # Gestures
 - bind global gestures to a delegate.
 - use the delegate to macro-ish stuff.
+- 04/25/25 new List view lets you perform bulk edits, exports, and imports.
 - coming soon shell commands.